 Bullying is a difficult and sensitive issue which children are often reluctant to talk about.
 But there are signs which may suggest your child is being bullied:

-- Reluctance to go to school, including frequent complaints of headaches or stomach aches
+- reluctance to go to school, including frequent complaints of headaches or stomach aches

-- Behavioural difficulties for no obvious reason
+- behavioural difficulties for no obvious reason

-- Injuries with no feasible explanation
+- loss or damage to their belongings with no feasible explanation

-- Frightened to walk to and from school
+- frightened to walk to and from school

-- Having nightmares
+- having nightmares

-- Stealing money or asking for money,
+- stealing money or asking for money

 Taking Action